bkesterbyld/fabulous-oregano/content/pages/solutions.md

-      Product management leaders responsible for multiple software products use bitdomains to create a unified API for customers, or to build new interfaces on top of legacy products.
+      Product management leaders responsible for multiple software products use bitdomains to create a unified API for customers, or to build new interfaces and service on top of legacy products.

       **Agency & SI Collaboration**